The Vanishing Beast: Chapter Eight

 Lord Anghau clicked his tongue.
 “You’re very welcome, Mr. Bell, but you should be more careful thanking the aes sídhe.
 In this case, it was information freely given, an act of goodwill, and that’s not something that requires thanks.
 Lesser sídhe might be offended.”

-If Lord Anghau kept running Henry around in such circles, Henry thought he might get dizzy.
+If Lord Anghau kept running him around in such circles, Henry thought he might get dizzy.
 On the surface, the sídhe was calm and polite, even generous, but Henry sensed an undercurrent of…something in every word Lord Anghau spoke to him.
 Something taut, something eager, something hungry.
-Like a dog with a treat balanced on its nose, Lord Anghau simply waited for the right word to snap.
-Despite that, and despite the strange things Lord Anghau said, Henry felt unexpectedly comfortable around him.
-Without even realizing it, he’d let his guard down.
+Like a dog with a treat balanced on its nose, Lord Anghau simply waited for the order to snap it up.
+Despite that, and despite the strange things Lord Anghau said, Henry had let his guard down without even realizing it.

 Clearly surprised at the question, Lord Anghau followed Henry’s gaze to the ashtray.
-“Would it bother you if I did?” he asked.
+“Would it bother you if I did?” he asked, as cautiously as Henry had asked his own question.

 “No!
-No,” Henry said, too quickly.
+No,” Henry said.
 He scrambled to think of an explanation for the strange question.
 “I was just wondering if you had a spare cigarette.”

 Henry briefly imagined making the Lord of the House Anghau go from subordinate to subordinate looking for spare cigarettes.
 He quickly shook his head, horrified.
-“No, no, that’s not necessary, I assure you.”
+“That’s not necessary, I assure you.”

 “Then I suppose we’re back to my first question: what can the Uí Anghau do for you, Mr. Bell?”
 Lord Anghau asked.

 Henry hesitated.
-He considered repeating the story he’d told the receptionist about wanting to make a deal, but a single wrong word now could lead to dire consequences.
-He didn’t know why, but he felt that any lies would be the wrong words, so he chose his next ones carefully: “I told your receptionists that I’m here for information, and while that’s true, it’s not the entire truth.
+He considered repeating the story he’d told the receptionist about wanting to make a deal, but a single wrong word here could lead to dire consequences.
+Lies, at this point, would be the wrong words, so he chose his next ones carefully: “I told your receptionists that I’m here for information, and while that’s true, it’s not the entire truth.
 I’m a private detective.
 I’m here on a case.”

-“I see,” Lord Anghau said, expression unreadable.
-“We do occasionally deal in information, but we can only share information we already have, not find answers for you.
-Though if you’ve done your due diligence, Mr. Bell, you must already know that.”
+“I see,” Lord Anghau said, his expression unreadable.
+“We do occasionally deal in information here at the house, but we can only trade information we already have, not find answers for you.
+Though if you’ve done your due diligence, you must already know that.”

 Henry nodded.
 “I understand.
 Two days ago, a man named Arthur Hathaway was killed.
 I just want to know if he ever did business with your House.”